 You'll need to get a qualification that is recognised by one of the professional organisations for naturopathy.

-The General Council and Register of Naturopaths (GCRN) is a professional body for naturopathy and recommends that courses should last at least three years, should involve attendance and not be done by distance learning.
+The General Council and Register of Naturopaths (GCRN) is a professional body for naturopathy and recommends that courses should last at least 3 years, should involve attendance and not be done by distance learning alone.

 You'll usually need:

 - 3 A levels, or equivalent, including at least 1 science

 - you could join an accredited register managed by the Complementary and Natural Healthcare Council (CNHC) or the Federation of Holistic Therapists

 You could join the General Council and Register of Naturopaths and Association of Naturopathic Practitioners, for professional development and training opportunities.

 You can find out more about becoming a naturopath from the General Naturopathic Council and General Council and Register of Naturopaths.